 While the Verbena will not exist as an organized Tradition for several centuries, their forebears are widely represented throughout Europe.
-Because the Verbena typically live in rural areas (the lt to practice their Art) only Gangrel and landholdtng Cainite lords encounter them with any frequency.
-Verbena are reputed to have an interest in vampire blood, either for use in powerful rituals or to control Gits to the transformed and transformed and the transformed and the transforme
+Because the Verbena typically live in rural areas (the better to practice their Art) only Gangrel and landholding Cainite lords encounter them with any frequency.
+Verbena are reputed to have an interest in vampire blood, either for use in powerful rituals or to control Cainites through their vitae.

-As figures of local veneration, they are often influential enough to check the political power of the mightiest cardinal.
+to check the political power of the mightiest cardinal.
 (And if politics fail, there is always magic....)
 Cainites who wish to live within the Church's fold must occasionally come to terms with these magicians, making fertile ground for alliances.
 Those Cainites who do not may find clerical garb no protection.

 Unsubtle Cainites simply Dominate or bind static mages in Blood Oaths, co-opting their power and influence for themselves.
 Other Cainites control a miracle worker through the lure of power or the threat of punishment.
 Hermits, nuns and the like may feel unappreciated - Cainites can give them the recognition they deserve.
 Conversely, if a holy mystic's beliefs slide into the unorthodox, she may prove pliant under threat of a heresy trial.
-Many times, the vampiric cleric manipulates from afar, the better to avoid his protege's aura of Faith.
+Many times, the vampiric cleric manipulates from afar, the better to avoid his protégé's aura of Faith.